sanchitdilipjain/aws-image-builder-pipeline/docs/container-ami-builder.md

      - Image Builder defaults to Use existing recipe in the Recipe section.
 Choose the Create new recipe option.

-     - In the Image type section, select the Amazon Machine Image (AMI) option to create an image pipeline that will generate and distribute an AMI.
+     - In the Image type section, select the Docker image option to create an image pipeline that will generate a Docker Image and distribute it to Amazon ECR repositories in target Regions.

         <img src="images/container/image6.png" class="inline" width="700" height="300"/>